Nervous system disease

 Nervous system diseases, also known as nervous system or neurological disorders, refers to a small class of medical conditions affecting the nervous system.
 This category encompasses over 600 different conditions, including genetic disorders, infections, cancer, seizure disorders (such as epilepsy), conditions with a cardiovascular origin (such as stroke), congenital and developmental disorders (such as spina bifida), and degenerative disorders (such as multiple sclerosis, Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis).

 Signs and symptoms

 Signs and symptoms can vary depending on the condition.
-Given the significance of the nervous system in human physiology, symptoms can involve other organ systems and result in motor dysfunction, sensory impairment, pain, etc.
+Given the significance of the nervous system in human physiology, symptoms can involve other organ systems and result in motor dysfunction, sensory impairment, and pain, among other things.

 Causes

 Genetic

 Some nervous system diseases are due to genetic mutations.
 For example, Huntington's disease is an inherited disease characterized by progressive neurodegeneration.
 Huntington's disease results from a mutation in either copy of the HTT gene, which results in an abnormally folded protein.
 The accumulation of mutated proteins results in brain damage of the basal ganglia.